kottans/git-course/modules/git-workshop.md

 practical work to support participants' learnings.

-Participants are required to have learned Linux CLI and Git skills from the this course modules to enroll in the workshop.
+Participants are required to have learned Linux CLI and Git skills from this course modules to enroll in the workshop.

 ## Workshop targets